LordRadai/DebugManager-Release/README.md

   	4. Show Damage Info: This will display Hitbox ID (DamageParam ID) of all active hitboxes.
 Can be useful for modders editing enemy attacks.

+* Disable AI: Self explanatory.
+It makes it so NPCs do not act.
-* Player Info: this will load the player window in the debug menu, which includes general player informations
+* Player Info: This will load the player window in the debug menu, which includes general player informations.
-* Target Info: same as player info, but for locked target instead
+* Target Info: Same as Player Info, but for locked target instead.
 * Warp: this will open the warp menu.
 This will let you bonfireWarp to the desired bonfire
-* Shop Entities Collisions: this will show the collision capsules for all the currently loaded entities on the map (or in a restriced radius, check DebugManager Entity Draw settings)
+* Morpheme Editor: Will show up a beta, WIP Morpheme debug window.
+Usage is explained in detail below.

+Character:

+	1. Character Info: Will display ChrParam ID, Position and Health of all the loaded entities.

+	2. Character Colliders: Will display the map colliders for all the loeaded entities.

-* Show Grab Zone: this will display the grab zones for entities within a certain distance of the player.
-Distance can be adjusted in DebugManager>Grab Zone Settings
+	3. Grab System: Will display the grab colliders for all the loeaded entities.

-* Disable AI: this will disable all the AIs
-* Hitbox Draw: this will draw all hitbox chains rendered by the game.
+	4. Damage Colliders (Hitbox Display): Will display all the damage colliders created by the game.

+	5. Character Hit Colliders (Hurtbox Display): Will display the Havok hit colliders used to determine whether or not a character is hit by a damage collider.